 Dave Smith, CQI Fellow

-Dave Smith has over 20 years’ experience as an accomplished quality executive, and has previously held senior quality roles in the aerospace and defence, nuclear, medical device, ID security and FMCG sectors.
+Dave Smith has over 20 years’ of experience as an accomplished quality executive and has previously held senior quality roles in the aerospace and defence, nuclear, medical device, ID security and FMCG sectors.

 As Chair of the CQI’s Membership Council, Dave is responsible for leading the good governance and operation of this member-led global quality network.
 He mentors quality professionals around the globe and works in the international charity sector where he shares his passion for and experience in advancing quality in the developing world.